There seems to be a million ways of explaining the importance of branding to your business…let’s simplify it.

 In simple terms, branding is the exercise of your chosen branding agency tapping into the DNA of your company, the personality, values and culture.
 The from that, extracting a carefully crafted message and story.
 (At this point it’s more than worth noting, copywriting plays a big part in this).

 This is usually conducted in branding workshops as you and your team brainstorm with the agency over several days.
 This is to uncover the core drivers and value proposition.
-Everything is covered, goals, competitors, customer base, desired outcomes, strategy, expression and voice.
+Everything is covered from your brand vision statement (long term goal) your brand mission statement (what you will commit to on a daily basis to achieve your vision) competitors, customer base, desired outcomes, strategy, expression and voice.

 Now that you have a brand message and direction, it’s time to formulate an identity.
 This it’s back to the studio for more brainstorming sessions so they can begin building mood boards of your company’s visual expressions in order capture exactly how we want your audience to feel – like your own personal story!
 Once you sign off the mood boards it’s now time for the design team to start pushing pixels and conjuring up a series of what is known as ‘brand assets’.